 - An additional argument for selecting A Moveable Feast as a memoir writer’s resource is its format drawn from what Hemingway originally called “The Paris Sketches,” based on typed pages, notebooks on The Sun Also Rises, newspaper clippings and more.
 These items were in two small steamer trunks Hemingway had left at the Ritz Hotel in Paris in 1928.
 Hotel management convinced him, finally in 1957, to take possession of his belongings.
 It was in the summer of that same year when he began to work on the “sketches.”
 And this is how the chapters seem to the reader–vignettes, sketches, scenes not organized in any particularly chronological order but as scenes from one man’s life.

-truest sentence that you know.’
-So finally I would write one
+sentence that you know.’
+So finally I would write one true sentence,

 ~ Ernest Hemingway, A Moveable Feast